Du6eniuk/US_Airlines_Python/README.md

 - Notably, Atlanta's airport reaches an impressive capacity, handling up to 55,000 flights in a single month at its peak.
 - This analysis suggests that airports may require a larger workforce during the summer to manage the increased traffic, while in the winter, a reduced number of staff might suffice.

-## 2. What are the biggest operation and marketing airlines and how this value changes based on the flight being short of long?
+## 2. What are the biggest operation and marketing airlines and how this value changes based on the flight being short or long?

 To grasp the following analysis, it’s essential to understand that each flight involves two types of carriers: the marketing carrier, which is the airline selling the flight, and the operating carrier, which is the airline actually operating the flight.
 These are represented by the MKT_AIRLINE and OP_AIRLINE columns, respectively.
 While they can be the same, they often differ.